-Figure 2.2-3.7 - March 21 - 3:52 pm
+Figure 2.2-3.6 - March 21 - 3:52 pm

 By 3:52 pm, the incremental shadow from the projected development enters Central Park between 68th and 69th Streets.
 No-Action conditions produce a much taller building that generates very long shadows on Central Park.
 With-Action conditions also shadow Central Park, but in different places.
-To demonstrate the difference, shadows that will be eliminated by With-Action conditions are shown in blue.
+To demonstrate the difference, "negative" incremental shadows (shadows that will be eliminated by With-Action condition) are shown in blue.

-Figure 2.2-3.8 - March 21 - 4:39 pm
+Figure 2.2-3.7 - March 21 - 4:39 pm

 By 4:39 pm (the end of the analysis day), the incremental shadow is at its maximum extent and is located near the West 69th Street path.
 Adventure and Tots Playgrounds are already under shadow by existing buildings along Central Park West.
-The area covered by incremental shadow is much smaller than the shadow on Central Park eliminated under the With-Action conditions.
+The area covered by incremental shadow is much smaller than the negative shadow that the With-Action conditions remove.

-Shadow on sunlight-sensitive resource eliminated by With-Actions conditions Richard Tucker Park and Broadway Mall between West 65th and West 66th Streets
+Richard Tucker Park and Broadway Mall between West 65th and West 66th Streets